-WASHINGTON — The World Bank and International Monetary Fund opened their fall meetings on Monday to survey a global development landscape beset by a slowing world economy, U.S.-China trade war and urgent climate threats spotlighted by the plight of small island nations.
+WASHINGTON (AN) — The World Bank and International Monetary Fund opened their fall meetings on Monday to survey a global development landscape beset by a slowing world economy, U.S.-China trade war and urgent climate threats spotlighted by the plight of small island nations.

 Ahead of the meetings in Washington, which run through next Sunday, the heads of the two international organizations, each with 189 member nations, set the stage with speeches on major challenges the world faces.
 The meetings include a plenary session, regional briefings, press conferences, and talks among the World Bank-IMF development committee and IMF international monetary and financial committee.

 The World Bank and IMF are so-called “Bretton Woods” institutions, because they were set up to rebuild postwar Europe and promote international cooperation at a U.S.-led meeting of 43 nations at Bretton Woods, New Hampshire in July 1944.
 Since that time, and especially in the 21st century, their missions have shifted to focus more on development and poverty.

 The World Bank’s new president, David Malpass, expressed concerns about the global lending institution's ability to end extreme poverty and build shared prosperity as global growth slows.

 "Extended weakness in Europe’s economy and in developing-country investment is weighing heavily on the outlook for the rapidly-growing populations in several developing countries," he said in a speech at McGill University in Montréal last week.

 "Global growth is slowing," Malpass said, noting a World Bank forecast in June that the global economy in 2019 would grow at 2.6%, the slowest pace in three years.
 "We now expect growth to be even weaker than that, hurt by Brexit, Europe’s recession and trade uncertainty.
 Moreover, in much of the developing world, investment growth is too sluggish for future incomes to rise in a meaningful way."